-The on-site manager will be able to respond within short timeframes, and be responsible for contracts and contacts with maintenance persons and companies, manage the facilities for the recording and storing of CCTV footage, and have established relationships/contacts with security companies and services such as the NSW Police Force, NSW Ambulance and Fire and Rescue NSW.
+The off site manager will be able to respond within short timeframes and be responsible for contracts and contacts with maintenance persons and companies, manage the facilities for the recording and storing of CCTV footage, and have established relationships/contacts with security companies and services such as the NSW Police Force, NSW Ambulance Service and NSW Fire Brigade.

-Any matters that require urgent and potentially life-threatening responses are the responsibility of police, ambulance or fire services.
+Any matters that require urgent and potentially life threatening responses are the responsibility of either police, ambulance or fire services.

-The on-site manager must:
+The off site manager must:

-- a) Be experienced in the operation of multiple occupancy residential development; - b) Oversee all occupancy agreements and ensure such agreements align with the provisions of the Boarding Houses Act 2012 and associated Regulations, including setting out information about occupancy evictions (such as the amount of notice to be provided of eviction); - c) Organise building and landscaping maintenance as required through the engaging of contractors to undertaken maintenance, landscaping and cleaning functions; - d) Promptly address and respond to tenant issues and building operation and maintenance matters; - e) Maintain an incident register and record any complaints.
-The register is to be made available to Council; - f) Ensure that the total occupancy of the boarding rooms pursuant to the leases does not exceed 29 lodgers;

-- g) Provide the tenant with a copy of the Resident Information Brochure and House Rules with any new occupancy agreement; and - h) Undertake periodic inspections of the boarding rooms to ensure that they are being maintained in a clean and tidy fashion and that maximum occupant numbers are maintained.
+- Be experienced in the operation of multiple occupancy residential development. - Oversee all occupancy agreements and ensure such agreements align with the provisions of the Boarding Houses Act 2012 and associated Regulations, including setting out information about occupancy evictions (such as the amount of notice to be provided of eviction). - Organise building and landscaping maintenance as required through the engaging of contractors to undertaken maintenance, landscaping and cleaning functions. - Promptly address and respond to tenant issues and building operation and maintenance matters. - Maintain an incident register and record any complaints.
+The register is to be made available to Council. - Ensure that the total occupancy of the boarding rooms pursuant to the leases does not exceed 16 lodgers. - Provide the tenant with a copy of the Resident Information Brochure and House Rules with any new occupancy agreement; - Undertake periodic inspections of the boarding rooms to ensure that they are being maintained in a clean and tidy fashion and that maximum occupant numbers are maintained.